ambroiseRabier/SquadTS/README.md

 For everyone:

 - SquadTS configs are separated in multiple files for increased readability.
-- Plugins configs are separated in multiple files for increased readability.
+- Plugin configs are separated in multiple files for increased readability.
-- (WIP) AdminList is fetched from RemoteAdminListHosts.cfg and Admins.cfg automatically.
+- AdminList is fetched from RemoteAdminListHosts.cfg and Admins.cfg automatically.
-- (WIP) API to fetch server config.
-Typed.
-- SquadTS configs are commented, no more jumping between README.md and your configs files, JSON5 is used instead of JSON.
+- SquadTS configs are commented, no more jumping between README.md and your config files, JSON5 is used instead of JSON.
-- SquadTS and plugin config is validated before usage, if your config is wrong you will know right away.
+- SquadTS and plugin config is validated before usage, if your config is wrong, you will know right away.
 - Some performance improvements:
   - It does not download 15mb JSON from github at each startup when the file has not changed.
-  - It does not call FTP dozens of time a second for the log file, by default it calls one time a second.
+  - It does not call FTP dozens of time a second for the log file, by default, it calls one time a second.
 - Revisited plugins.
 - New plugins supported by default:
   - heli-crash-broadcast